The Sign of the Seahorse: Reception

 Critical reception for The Sign of the Seahorse has been positive and the book has been used as part of many educational lessons, such as helping to explain concept and vocabulary development.
-Kirkus Reviews wrote "All of this is related in interminable, relentlessly rhythmic doggerel--peppered with clever turns of phrase, but not enough to spice this abundant fish stew. ...
-At least as imaginative as--and less earnest than--Gurney's Dinotopia, and illustrated with greater skill; there's also the ecological message." while Publishers Weekly describes it as a "Gilbert and Sullivan-like coral reef tale" and refers to "Base's exemplary verse, perfect scansion and witty rhymes" but "youngsters may have difficulty here: the tale is lengthy for a picture-book audience, and the artwork's largesse might prove overwhelming."
+Kirkus Reviews wrote "All of this is related in interminable, relentlessly rhythmic doggerel—peppered with clever turns of phrase, but not enough to spice this abundant fish stew. ...
+At least as imaginative as—and less earnest than—Gurney's Dinotopia, and illustrated with greater skill; there's also the ecological message." while Publishers Weekly describes it as a "Gilbert and Sullivan–like coral reef tale" and refers to "Base's exemplary verse, perfect scansion and witty rhymes" but "youngsters may have difficulty here: the tale is lengthy for a picture-book audience, and the artwork's largesse might prove overwhelming."
 They concluded "The verse makes splendid read-aloud material, however; nightly recitations of the various scenes should keep both reader and audience immensely entertained."

 The book was also used by the Leigh Yawkey Woodson Art Museum as part of a program to help educate children about pollution and the environment and has been part of academic research.

-Kids' Book Review has praised the book for its story and artwork, something echoed in People's review of the work.
+Kids' Book Review has praised the book for its story and artwork, something echoed in Peoples review of the work.